AnandMankar17/Mini-Projects/Digital Clock/README.md

 A basic digital clock web application built with HTML, CSS, and JavaScript.

-Description
+Description<br>
 This project is a simple digital clock that displays the current time in hours, minutes, and seconds.
 It provides a straightforward user interface for users to view the time in real-time.

-Features
+Features:<br>
-Displays the current time in hours, minutes, and seconds.
+Displays the current time in hours, minutes, and seconds.<br>
-Updates in real-time to reflect the accurate time.
+Updates in real-time to reflect the accurate time.<br>
-Clear and minimalist design for easy readability.
+Clear and minimalist design for easy readability.<br>
 Usage
-To use the Simple Digital Clock:
+To use the Simple Digital Clock:<br>

-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
-Open index.html in your web browser.
+Open index.html in your web browser.<br>
-The digital clock will automatically start displaying the current time.
+The digital clock will automatically start displaying the current time.<br>

-Technologies Used:
+Technologies Used:<br>
-HTML
+HTML<br>
-CSS
+CSS<br>
-JavaScript
+JavaScript<br>

-Credits:
+Credits:<br>
 This project was created by 'Anand Mankar'.